-We have come up with a design integrating a Mecanum Drive, which can move in any direction including diagonally without changing it’s orientation.
-We will try to post a video soon.
+This year, we came up with a design integrating a Mecanum Drive, to move in any direction, including diagonally, without changing its orientation.
 We designed a curved catapult utilizing large torsion springs to propel the large ball.
-We built 2 (near) identical robots so we can set one aside for competition as the rules require and have one to practice with in between competitions.
-This gives us time to work out the bugs, be prepared to deal with common problems during competition, and practice driving.
+We built two identical robots; one for competition as required, and one for practicing in-between competitions.
+This gave us time to work out the bugs, be prepared to deal with common problems during competition, and practice driving.